paritytech/txwrapper-core/packages/txwrapper-examples/polkadot/README.md

 ## How to use `txwrapper-polkadot`

 Here's a mini-tutorial on how `txwrapper-polkadot` can interact with a Polkadot chain.
-We're using a Polkadot/Kusama dev chain (https://github.com/paritytech/polkadot/)
+We are using a Polkadot/Kusama dev chain (https://github.com/paritytech/polkadot/).

 ## Get Started

 1) Fetch the latest Substrate or Polkadot/Kusama node from the above link.
-Follow instructions to build it, and start a dev chain.
+Follow the instructions to build it, and start a dev chain.

     ```bash
     target/release/polkadot --dev